jmfairlie/spiffy-console/README.md

 }

 /*
- * if set to true it will replace the global console functions for spiffy functions */ var replaceConsole = false;
+ * if set to true it will replace the global console functions with
+ * spiffy functions so that any call to console.* will call the
+ * spiffy equivalent
+ */
+var replaceConsole = false;